|1 Crore+ students have signed up on EduRev. Have you? Download the App|

 Ans.
 Valli refused to look out of the window on her way back because the memory of the dead cow haunted her, dampening her enthusiasm.

 Ans.
-Valli gathered information about the bus because she wanted to take at least ride in the bus that was fascinating for her.
+Valli gathered information about the bus because she wanted to take at least a ride on the bus that was fascinating for her.

 Q.19.
 Why was the conductor of the bus amused while talking to Valli?

 Ans.
 The conductor of the bus was a jolly person who was fond of joking.
-Quote two instances to amused while talking to Valli who pretended to be a grown person.
+He was amused while talking to Valli who pretended to be a grown person.

 Q.21.
 Give examples from the text to show that Valli was a meticulous planner.

 Ans.
 Valli was a meticulous planner.
 She listened carefully to the conversations between her neighbours and people who regularly used the bus and also asked discreet questions.
 She picked up various small details about the bus journey and then planned it.

 Q.22.
 How can you say that the conductor was a good-natured jolly fellow?
 Support your answer with examples.

 Ans.
 The conductor was a fun-loving, jolly fellow.
 For instance-when Valli refused his help to board the bus he said jokingly, “Don’t be angry with me, fine madam… Everyone move aside please — make way for madam’.